sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 Now that you are in the head node, it is time to get acquainted with your environment and to prepare the upcoming practicals.
 We will also use this as a short reminder about the UNIX command line.

-You can also refer to this nice [Linux Command Line Cheat Sheet](https://cheatography.com/deleted-124743/cheat-sheets/linux-basic-commands/) (page 1 in particular).
+Commands are issued using a shell command language.
+The one on our server is called bash.
+You can refer to this nice [Linux Command Line Cheat Sheet](https://cheatography.com/deleted-124743/cheat-sheets/linux-basic-commands/) (page 1 in particular) for reviewing common commands.

 ---

-At any time, you can get the location (folder) your terminal is in at by typing the "print working directory" command:
+At any time, you can get the file system location (folder/directory) your terminal is currently in, by typing the "print working directory" command:

 ```sh
 pwd